arcadexyz/v2-contracts/README.md

 are minted to the respective loan counterparties.
 When a loan ends via payoff or default, these notes are burned.
 The token IDs of each note are synced with the unique ID of the loan.

 Only the holder of the `LenderNote` can claim defaulted collateral for a different loan.
-No special permissions are afforded to the `BorrowerNote` - it is simply a representation and reminder of an obligation.
+When a loan is active and secured by an AssetVault, only the holder of the `BorrowerNote` can access utility for the collateralized assets using the vault's `call` function.

 ### OriginationController